-This has been addressed in the update to the Urban Development Strategy which is contained in the report "Our Space 2018-2018 - Greater Christchurch Settlement Pattern Update".
-The Update provides for residential development out to the Projected Infrastructure Boundary identified in Map A contained in Chapter 6 of the CRPS.
-Even that update has not kept pace with recent housing and urban land demand.
+This has been recognised in the update to the Urban Development Strategy which is contained in the report "Our Space 2018-2018 - Greater Christchurch Settlement Pattern Update".
+The Update resulted in Change 1 to the CRPS enabling residential development out to the Projected Infrastructure Boundary in Rolleston and Rangiora but did not consider the development capacities in individual townships those other Selwyn townships that are within Greater Christchurch.